ncsa/NCSA-Genomics_EpiQuant_C/README.md

                                 tab.
 Allows multiple delimiters.
 First is for phenotype and second is SNP.
 Defaults to comma delimited.

+    -o    Output File           Sets the output file to write results to.
+By default output file is set to sems-c.o.

     -t    Transpose Data        Transpose data from phenotype and/or snp file.